-- One dynamic is that the purpose of community is to improve the life, health, and sustainability of everything within the entire ecosystem.
+- One dynamic is that the purpose of the community is to improve the life, health, and sustainability of everything within the entire ecosystem.
 The community can’t endure unless it serves and benefits all.

-- Another dynamic is that the purpose of each living entity is to serve through its role within community.
+- Another dynamic is that the purpose of each living entity is to serve through its role within the community.
 An individual can’t stay healthy and relevant unless it adapts within the community as the community changes.

 So, to create a world where every voice matters, everyone thrives and innovation happens naturally we need to heal the artificial schism between individual purpose and community value.
 Unfortunately, our ego gets in the way.
 Ego is the unconscious thinking part of our brain that has us behave as though human purpose can be independent of a healthy community.
 Nature knows better.